Zer0-bit/gaggiuino/README.md

       Z-C   |   D2
       PSM   |   D9

-   **Dimmer high voltage circuit control ports will act as a passthrough for the pump positive circuit wire**
+   **Dimmer high voltage circuit control ports will act as a passthrough for the pump LIVE and NEUTRAL wires**

+***
+**!!!WARNING!!!
-### Now I won't be explaining every single detail, as always with such projects common sense should be applied at all times, it's expected people doing such sort of modifications will have some basic understanding. ###
+As always with such projects common sense should be applied at all times, it's expected people doing such sort of modifications will have some basic understanding.
+!!!WARNING!!!**
+***

 >*AGAIN!!!
 Triple check your machine is disconnected from any power sources, even better just pull the power cable out of it!*

 #### BASE FUNCTIONALITY
+***
 1. Take off the top cover by unscrewing the 2 top screws.
 You should be able to see something similar to the below image minus the SSR relay:
 <div align="center">
 <img src="https://db3pap006files.storage.live.com/y4m4pob4r1pDtjBPqIyA-dqHOH_eZDJaf6W2dYdHlIh8G8OWusXig9WUKOA-iBCk2QRN-lL3ajrWDDUBASx_frpWqz_2z1dxeAnksAKKysKqL-eXE9PVRYeA2SdmS_DSkAA3TJ5ZVe3ybpkLYV0-PDKLjEhxNZluA_UX8ektw8kGW4PXKQeQU-UUJtjuaDSYKsG?width=3496&height=4656&cropmode=none" width="769" height="1024" />